sensu/sensu-docs/content/sensu-go/5.13/reference/assets.md

 {{< /language-toggle >}}

-We'll apply both of those definitions to our Sensu Go deployment:
+Third, we'll apply both definitions to our Sensu Go deployment:

 {{< highlight bash >}}
 sensuctl create -f sensu-go-hello-world-asset.yml sensuctl create -f sensu-go-hello-world-check.yml
 {{< /highlight >}}

-Now, let's take a look in the dashboard to see our check using our asset.
-In this case, we have an entity named `sensu-agent-01`, and I can see that the check successfully executes:
+Finally, let's take a look in the dashboard to see our check using our asset.
+In this case, we have an entity named `sensu-agent-01`, and we can see that the check successfully executes:

 ![Sensu go agent successfully executes check with hello world asset][sensu-agent-01]

 Congratulations!
-You've successfully created an asset from a script, uploaded that to Github as a release, and have created your own definitions that make use of that asset.
+You created an asset from a script, uploaded the asset to GitHub as a release, and created your own definitions to use the asset.

 ## Asset specification